-Shamrock Shakes, the beloved St. Patrick's Day treat from McDonald's, celebrates its 50th anniversary in 2020 but how much do you know about this charitable milkshake?
+Shamrock Shakes, the beloved St. Patrick's Day treats from McDonald's, are about to return, but how much do you know about this charitable milkshake?

 The McDonald's website says, "It all began with a little girl, a football team, and a visionary doctor."

 The Philadelphia Eagles tight end Fred Hill's daughter was diagnosed with leukemia and began treatment.
 The Hill family were camping out in waiting rooms in hospitals and saw other families doing the same.
 They realized that many families who were traveling long distances to visit their sick family members had nowhere to stay and could not afford hotel rooms.
 The Hill family did something about it.